jatkin-wasti/clean_multi_vm/README.md

 simply recreate the file
 - To do this, simply create a file in the /app directory (where you can find app.js if you `ls`) and create a file called `reverse-proxy.conf`
-- All you need to do is paste the text below into the file and then save it and you're ready to `vagrant up` again!
+- All you need to do is paste the text below into the file, save it, and you're ready to `vagrant up` again!
 ```
 server {